 Orlando SE / Lake Whippoorwill KOA

-There’s a place where you can find fun, sun and relaxation in the midst of the hustle and bustle of busy Orlando, that place is the Orlando SE / Lake Whippoorwill KOA.
-The campground is spread out over more than 350 acres and is home to the lovely Lake Whippoorwill.
-It’s the perfect place for fishing and boating.
-Along with being a well-maintained campground, the park is not a far drive from Walt Disney World and Universal Studios.
-Some camp amenities include an exclusive boat ramp, pool, hot tub, rec hall and more.
+There’s a place where you can find fun, sun, and relaxation amid the hustle and bustle of busy Orlando, and that place is the Orlando SE / Lake Whippoorwill KOA.
+The campground is spread out over more than 350 acres and is home to the lovely Lake Whippoorwill, which is the perfect place for fishing and boating.
+Along with being a well-maintained campground, the park is also close to some of the main tourist destinations of Orlando.
+Some camp amenities include a private boat ramp, pool, hot tub, and recreation hall.
 Canoe rentals are also available on-site.
 The campground offers Wi-Fi and cable TV, and sites offer 50-amp service.
 There’s also a convenient Kamping Kitchen on the grounds, and firewood and propane are available on-site for purchase.

 If you’re looking for something a bit different than your typical RV camping trip, and you really want to dive deep into nature, you can go primitive camping.
 In order to do this, you’ll need to hike about three miles away from the main hiking trail to reach Camp Cozy.
 The campsites that you’ll find here are pretty spacious, accommodating up to 10 people per site.
 You’ll have a picnic table, a grill, and a fire pit.
-If you’ve brought a canoe or kayak, you can also go across water to get to Otter Camp and Big Buck Camp.
+If you’ve brought a canoe or kayak, you can also go across the water to get to Otter Camp and Big Buck Camp.
 Wherever you decide to go camping, you’ll need to make reservations.
 You can do this up to 60 days in advance of your trip to Wekiwa Springs State Park.

 Seasonal activities in Wekiwa Springs State Park

-For those who love to fish, you will be pleased to know that there are two spots within the park that you can fish here - Wekiva River is one spot of course, but there is also Sand Lake that is great for largemouth bass, crappie, and smallmouth bass.
+For those who love to fish, you will be pleased to know that there are two spots within the park that you can throw in a line.
+Along with the most well-known Wekiva River, there is also a spot called Sand Lake that is great for largemouth bass, crappie, and smallmouth bass.
 Before fishing, be sure to check regulations for fishing licenses and the number, type, and size of fish that you’re allowed to catch and keep.

 Wekiva River and Rocks Springs Run are two great places to take your canoe or kayak out for some paddling for those who enjoy being out on the water.
-If you don't feel like lugging your bat in your rig, or if you don't have a boat, you can rent a canoe or kayak at the concession.
-You might want to get a map of the river, which includes the locations of the launch sites, before heading out.
+If you don't feel like toting your boat in your rig, or if you don't have a boat, you can rent a canoe or kayak at the concession stand.
+We recommend that you pick up a map of the river, which includes the locations of the launch sites before heading out.

-There are so many different animals and wildlife here at Wekiwa Springs - probably because they like the environment as much as you do.
-The best place and time to see deer is on Main Park Drive on early mornings and right as the sun is setting in the evenings.
+There are so many different animals and wildlife here at Wekiwa Springs—probably because they like the environment as much as you do.
+The best place and time to see deer is on Main Park Drive in the early mornings and right as the sun is setting in the evenings.
 Wild turkeys and squirrels are also pretty common throughout the park, as well as all kinds of different species of birds, including bald eagles and northern bobwhites.
 If you like water animals, be sure to keep a lookout for river otters or alligators near the waterways.

 Geocaching can be a lot of fun.
-This modern-day version of a treasure hunt will have you and the whole family totally excited about learning the geography of the park and finding as many geocaches as they can.
+This modern-day version of a treasure hunt will have you and the whole family excited about learning the geography of the park and finding as many geocaches as you all can.
 This game of using GPS coordinates to find geocaches is a great way to get out and explore different parts of the park.
 The Operation Recreation geocaching game, which is a feature of many Flordia State Parks, is also available at Wekiwa Springs State Park.
 Designed for kids, the game involves finding geocaches and tracking them to see them all.
 For more information on geocaching in the park, have a chat with the park staff.

 A great way to spend some time during your visit to the park is to pack a relaxing picnic.
-Two places in the park that are just perfect for a family picnic.
+Two places in the park are just perfect for a family picnic.
 One is near the spring itself and has a horseshoe pit, volleyball court, and a playground nearby for fun family entertainment.
 The other picnic area is at Sand Lake, where you can enjoy all the lake activities.
 For those with a large group, we advise that you book one of the two picnic pavilions that can hold up to 100 people.
 Reservations for the pavilions can be made online up to 11 months in advance.

-If you are a regular horseback rider, you might be happy to hear that there is a trail that’s just perfect for you.
+If you are a regular horseback rider, you will be happy to hear that there is a trail just for equestrians within the park.
 Tram Bed Horse Trail is about eight miles total and is split up into two loops.
 This trail holds a lot of history and has been around for a long time.
-It was hand constructed a hundred years ago, was supposed to be a railroad, but was never finished, so now you and your horse can enjoy it as a simple trail.
+It was hand-constructed a hundred years ago and was supposed to be a railroad, but was never finished, so now you and your horse can enjoy it as a simple trail.

-Here at the park, there are biking trails for people of all skill levels so make sure you bring your bike in your RV.
+Here at the park, there are biking trails for people of all skill levels, so make sure you bring your bike in your RV.
 There is one off-road biking trail that totals nine miles and is perfect if you crave a long road full of natural scenery.
-There are also other trails you can take the bike on, but keep in mind that you’ll be sharing the road with horseback riders and hikers, so be prepared for any traffic that you may encounter during your ride.
+There are also other trails you can take the bike on, but keep in mind that you’ll be sharing the way with horseback riders and hikers, so be prepared for any traffic that you may encounter during your ride.

 There are lots of opportunities for hiking adventures within Wekiwa Springs State Park that are suitable for explorers of any age.
-You’ll be sure to find that perfect trail for everyone, as these trails vary greatly in difficulty level and length.
+You’ll be sure to find that perfect trail for everyone, as these trails vary significantly in difficulty level and length.
 The shortest trail is less than a mile long, while the longest one is 13.5 miles.
 There is so much to explore, so it makes sense to take your time and make the most of the vast hiking options.